GEHC-HDS/docker-labs/install/install-windows.md

  * Close Powershell

-## Step 6: Open a new Powrshell as Administrator
+## Step 6: Open a new Powershell as Administrator

  * Click Start and type “powershell“
  * Right-click Windows Powershell and choose “Run as Administrator“